USDA-ARS-NWRC/awsm_test_cases/README.md

 ```
 For users without git installed, go to https://github.com/USDA-ARS-NWRC/awsm_test_cases.
 Click on the green "Clone or download" button, download the zip file, and unzip it.

+Make sure you have a Terminal open.
+For **Windows** users, use PowerShell, which should come installed on your computer.
+Move into the folder where the unzipped repository is located.
+Next, move into the repository.
+If the repository was downloaded and unzipped, this will involve `cd awsm_test_cases-master/`.
+If it was cloned with Git, this will involve `cd awsm_test_cases/`.

+Type `ls` in the command prompt and make sure you see the correct contents of
+the repository, as listed in the [Directory contents](#directory-contents) section.

 # Docker setup
 Our modeling system is isolated in a Docker container in order to run consistently on multiple operating systems.
 The source code is contained and installed within a Docker image, isolating it from the host computer and handling almost all system software dependencies.
+To use Docker,

 In order to run AWSM, you will need to install Docker and understand the basics of running a Docker container.
 For a more in depth information, read https://docs.docker.com/engine/docker-overview/.